ja-der/LaunchPad/README.md

 # LaunchPad

+## Note

+This start page is based on the dawn repository, which has even more functionality.
+I only modified the dot files to fit my style and preferences.

 ## Overview

 Welcome to LaunchPad!
 This minimalist and highly customizable start page is crafted to elevate browsing experience by providing a personalized and efficient launchpad for my favorite websites and tools.
 Designed with versatility and aesthetics in mind, it offers a clean and organized digital space.